Standing army: Ancient Greece

+In ancient Greece, the armies of Greek city-states generally consisted exclusively of militias drawn from the civilian population.
+Although the city-state of Sparta is commonly claimed to have had the sole standing army of ancient Greece, a claim derived from early modern and 19th-century Western historians, in reality the Spartan army consisted entirely of militia in common with other Greek city-states.
+As noted by the English historian Stephen Hodkinson, "[contrary] to orthodox views, Sparta’s full citizens, the Spartiates, were not professional or specialized full-time soldiers and, apart from practice in elementary drill, their training focused mainly on physical fitness."

+The city-state of Athens raised a professional cavalry force in the 440s BC which by the late 430s BC comprised 1,000 Hippeis (heavy cavalry) and 200 horse archers.
+From 421 to 418 BC, the city-state of Argos maintained a standing force of 1,000 hoplites, and in 378 BC the city-state of Thebes raised the Sacred Band of Thebes, a standing force of 300 elite hoplites which existed until 338 BC.
+Philip II of Macedon, who reigned from 359 to 336 BC, transformed the ancient Macedonian army into a standing force with its troops being paid year-round.
+This army would under Philip's son Alexander the Great go on to participate in numerous conquests.

 Ancient China

-The Western Zhou maintained a standing army, enabling them to effectively control other city states and spread their influence.
+The Western Zhou maintained a standing army, enabling them to control other city-states effectively and spread their influence.
 Unlike the Western Zhou, the Eastern Zhou initially did not have a standing army.
-Instead they drafted militias from around 150 city states.
+Instead, they drafted militias from around 150 city-states.
 While the Eastern Zhao did not initially maintain a standing army, the state of Jin became the first to do so in 678 BCE.
-The first professional army in China was established by the Qin dynasty in 221 BCE, which ushered Imperial China.
+The first professional army in China was established by the Qin dynasty in 221 BCE, which ushered in Imperial China.
 Under the Qin dynasty, wars were fought by trained vocational soldiers instead of relying on temporary soldiers.

 Ancient India

 In Ancient India, warfare was first attested during the Vedic period.
 However, warfare was primarily waged between various clans and kingdoms solely by the kshatriya class during times of conflict.
-True standing armies in India developed under the Mahajanapadas, which relied on paid professional soldiers year round.
+True standing armies in India developed under the Mahajanapadas, which relied on paid professional soldiers year-round.
 The most prominent of the Mahajanapadas was the Kingdom of Magadha.
 It is accepted that the first standing army of India was created in Maghada by the ruler Bimbisara.

+K. A. Nilakanta Sastri described the Chola state as possessing a “powerful standing army” and a considerable navy.
+He regarded the development of these military forces as an important feature of the Chola imperial expansion.